Jon Gosselin Posts New Photo Of Daughter Hannah Cheering On The Eagles With Him

 As has been the case with most of the dad of eight’s recent photos, fans flocked to the comments section to congratulate him on his presumed custody of Hannah.
 Many commented on how happy the daddy-daughter duo look when they are together.

 Hannah Gosselin clearly doesn’t get her love of football from her mom.
 In February, when the family’s hometown team, the Eagles, won the Super Bowl against the New England Patriots, Kate posted a photo of her food spread to Instagram, but the celebration was all about the food.
-Kate captioned a pic of bowls of chips, popcorn, a veggie tray, shrimp cocktail, a football-shaped cake and more with: “I am celebrating our food spread this year.
+Kate captioned a pic of bowls of chips, popcorn, a veggie tray, shrimp cocktail, a football-shaped cake and more with, “I am celebrating our food spread this year.
 Isn’t it festive?
 I don’t like either team, so we are watching and eating and celebrating but I couldn’t care less who wins. #SuperBowl2018 #Whatever#BetterLuckNextYear.”

 Since their messy divorce in 2009, Jon Gosselin’s ex-wife Kate has seemingly had primary custody of all eight of their children, and she has continued to sporadically document their lives via a series of Kate Plus 8 specials on TLC.
 But the exact “situation” regarding Hannah Gosselin’s custody remains unclear.
 Jon Gosselin has reportedly been trying to seek custody of Hannah for at least three years.
 In 2015, In Touch first reported that the reality star-turned DJ was seeking custody of his then-11-year-old sextuplet daughter.
 It is unclear why Jon has been specifically seeking custody of Hannah and not his other seven children.